 Noise emission to the environment according to the European Community's Directive.
-The machine's emission is specified in chapter Technical data and on label.
+The machine's emission is specified in the Technical data chapter and on the label lanition: choke: Set the choke control in the choke position.
+This should automatically set the stop switch to the start position.